MedMaxLab/BIDSAlign/README.md

 single_file = false;
 dataset_name = ['UC_SD'];
 ```
-3. Preprocess all the datasets contained in DATASET_INFO
+3. Preprocess all the datasets contained in DATASET_INFO.tsv
 You have to left empty the dataset name and set single file as false.
 ```
 single_file = false;